 - The cartridges offer questionable hit-and-miss performance

-- The units are clear, which means you can see the dirt and debris build up
+- The units are clear, which means you can see the dirt and debris build-up

-The Fluval 407 canister filter is designed to provide maximum efficiency with 25% less noise than related brand or models of filter.
+The Fluval 407 canister filter is designed to provide maximum efficiency with 25% less noise than related brands or models of filter.
 Depending on the selected model, it can filter up to 383 gallons hourly.